Gendered Violence: Theory and Practice

 Not currently available.

-1. The ability to analyse critically the various state interventions in the lives of those experiencing violence
+1. Demonstrate the ability to analyse critically the various state interventions in the lives of those experiencing violence

-2. Skills in identification and analysis involving the issues involved in defining gendered violence
+2. Demonstrate skills in identification and analysis involving the issues involved in defining gendered violence

-3. Ability to describe the social, political and cultural context of gendered violence
+3. Demonstrate an ability to describe the social, political and cultural context of gendered violence

-4. Recognition and ability to explore the effects of gendered violence
+4. Demonstrate a capacity to recognise, critically analyse and explore the multi-layered effects of gendered violence

-5. Understanding and analysis of the basic assumptions, values, decision making processes and individual experiences of policy making and professionals involved in intervening in gendered violence from a state perspective.
+5. Demonstrate a depth of understanding and analysis of the basic assumptions, values, decision making processes and individual experiences of policy making; and comprehend the challenges and dilemmas faced by professionals involved in intervening in gendered violence from a state perspective.

 - A critical examination of the history and theory of gendered violence.